Texting vs. Live Chat: Customer Service Pros & Cons

 Pros of Live Chat for Customer Service

-Instantaneous: Live chat is essentially instant messaging for business.
+Instantaneous: Live chat is essentially an instant messaging for business.
 Consumers can type in questions, and have all their needs met as soon as an available representative handles the chat.

 Personal: Live chat provides one-on-one conversations.
 You're not just given an FAQ link, but a person who you can actively work with.